chef/automate/components/automate-chef-io/content/docs/install.md

     # protocol = "https"
     ```

-##### Backup to GCS
+##### Backup Externally-Deployed Elasticsearch to GCS

-To configure backups to use GCS,
+To configure Google Cloud Storage Bucket (GCS) backups of Chef Automate data stored in an externally-deployed Elasticsearch cluster:

 1. Install the [`repository-gcs` plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-gcs.html) on all nodes in your Elasticsearch cluster.
-2. Follow the steps [outlined on Elasticsearch's website](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-gcs-usage.html) to create a storage bucket and configure a service account to access it.
+1. Follow the steps [outlined on Elasticsearch's website](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-gcs-usage.html) to create a storage bucket and configure a service account to access it.
-3. Configure each Elasticsearch node with a GCS client configuration containing the proper GCS settings as [described in the Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-gcs-client.html).
+1. Configure each Elasticsearch node with a GCS client configuration containing the proper GCS settings as [described in the Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-gcs-client.html).
-4. Enable GCS backups by adding the following settings to your config.toml:
+1. Enable GCS backups by adding the following settings to your config.toml:

     ```toml
     [global.v1.external.elasticsearch]
       enable = true